espressif/esp-idf/tools/mass_mfg/docs/README.rst

 Below is a sample example of such a values file::

 	id,firmware_key,serial_no,device_no
-	1,1a2b3c4d5e6faabb,111,101
+	1,1a2b3c4d5e6faabb,A1,101
 	2,1a2b3c4d5e6fccdd,,102
 	3,1a2b3c4d5e6feeff,,103

-.. note:: *A new Master CSV Values File is created in the same folder as the input Master CSV File with the values inserted at each line for the key with 'REPEAT' tag.*
+.. note:: *If 'REPEAT' tag is present, a new Master CSV Values File is created in the same folder as the input Master CSV File with the values inserted at each line for the key with 'REPEAT' tag.*

 .. note:: *Intermediate CSV files are created by this utility which are input to the nvs partition utility to generate the binary files.*